-For Case 1, when the ICL term is active, we include Fig. 3a, a plot of λ , which is the minimum eigenvalue of the finite excitation condition matrix explained in Assumption 4.
+For Case 1, when the ICL term is active, we include Fig. 3a, a plot of λ , which is the minimum eigenvalue of the finite excitation condition matrix explained in Assumption 3.
 Because there is an user-defined threshold $\bar{\lambda}$, which can be verified during execution, when this threshold is met it means that the system is sufficiently excited and exponential convergence of the estimation error can be guaranteed.
 The estimation of the uncertain parameters is presented in Figs. 3b & 4d for both simulations.
 Because the ICL term is deactivated in Case 2, no plot of λ is necessary.

-With Assumption 4 we can say that there is a time at which the FE condition is satisfied and thus the controlled has learned and can effectively allocate the correct torques to the system as required by the control law.
-This is evident in Fig. 5 which illustrates the applied control components in the body frame with and without ICL.
-Only with ICL after FE, do the allocated torques closely match the desired torques.
-It is also noticeable from Table 3 that once the health estimates have converged, the amount of torque applied to the failing RW is significantly lower, helping to save the health of that wheel.
+With Assumption 3 we can say that there is a time at which the FE condition is satisfied and thus the controlled has learned and can effectively allocate the correct torques to the system as desired by the controller.
+This is evident in Fig. 5 which display the control allocation in the the body frame with and without the ICL term.
+Only with the ICL term, do the allocated torques closely match the desired torques.